prakol16/CS166-final-project-bloomier-filters/index.md

 to this.
 For now, let's assume we can quickly choose a critical hash for each element and see what that gets us.

-We only need to change that one value in the table--the one at the critical hash location--o be able to map a book to its database!
+We only need to change that one value in the table -- the one at the critical hash location -- to be able to map a book to its database!
 Because the critical hash is always a location that has not been seen before, changing this value does not affect any other book.
 Our filter can effectively match book to database: hash the book to its $$k$$ hash locations and return the sum of the table values in